Tenderly/node-extensions-library/README.md

 To get started creating your own node extensions, you can use the following Node Extension Starter Pack:

-- [node-extension-starter](./node-extension-starter) - This Node Extension gets the current block number.
+- [node-extension-starter](./node-extension-starter) - This Node Extension gets the block from the network, where the `result.transactions` is a list of transaction hashes.
-- [node-extension-starter-jest](./node-extension-starter-jest) - This Node Extension gets the current block number and has the Jest testing library installed.
+- [node-extension-starter-jest](./node-extension-starter-jest) - This Node Extension gets the block from the network, where the `result.transactions` is a list of transaction hashes and has the Jest testing library installed.

 Here are examples of Node Extensions that you can use in your projects: